itngineer/customer-loyalty-program/README.md

 # INFO

-Application written using **Clean Architecture** designed to add points for the customer based on an order as described below
+Application written using **Clean Architecture** designed to add loyalty points for the customer based on an order value as described below

 ### How to run application
 1. Download repository